Getting ready for life after graduation...

 Deconstructing Success: How our social sciences alumni built their careers?

 Get ready for “Deconstructing Success”.
 Helpful career advice and networking opportunities are on the agenda.
 Beverages and hors d'oeuvres will be served following each conference.
 Registration is required and spots are limited.
-To register to one or all conferences, please follow the link by clicking on the event you wish to attend.
+To register to one or all conferences, please follow the link below the title of each event you wish to attend.

 Nota bene: All question periods and the majority of conferences are bilingual.
 Please also note that photos will be taken at these events.